 The Erie County Water Authority encourages water conservation.
-Although the Lake Erie and the Niagara River are unlimited sources of a good supply of water, it must not be wasted.
-Although our system has an adequate amount of water to meet present and future demands, there are a number of reasons why it is important to conserve water:
+Although Lake Erie and the Niagara River are a good supply of water, it must not be wasted.
+Our system has an adequate amount of water to meet present and future demands; however, there are several reasons why it is important to conserve water:

-- Saving water saves energy and some of the costs associated with both of these necessities of life; - 4 Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and - 4 Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential firefighting needs are met.
+- Saving water saves energy to process and deliver it to homes, businesses, and farms and in turn, helps preserve the environment. - saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and - 4 Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential firefighting needs are met. - ♣ Hydro-electric power requires water for its production. - The planet is causing more water to evaporate as temperatures increase and droughts become all too common in some parts of the US and the World.